Elizafox/libvirt_vmcfg/README.md

 * Documentation
 * Find a better way to handle `driver_attrs` with disks
 * Find a clean way to add all the relevant doodads from the (very complicated) disk specification
-* A meaningful `repr` implementation for elements and the domain

 License
 =======